kilimandzsaro/update-jira-issue/README.md

 ### Combining some actions

-This is an example how you can combine some of the actions
+This is an example how you can combine some of the actions.
+When you are building the request body, DON'T FORGET TO ESCAPE THE DOUBLE QUOTES!
+The send jira request is using double quotes (") to wrap around the `data` body which should be a json.

 ```yaml
 name: Sending info to Jira